-For a nice, stone look, choose ceramic tiles, luxury vinyl tile, or sheet vinyl that resembles it.
+For a nice, stone look, choose from an array of styles in ceramic tile, luxury vinyl tile, or sheet vinyl.

-Whatever option you choose, it will add a fresh, new look to your home that you can enjoy for years to come.
+Whatever option you choose, affordable options exist to help you add a fresh, new look to your home that you can enjoy for years to come.

 What are some other ways to save money on flooring?